Top 12 Renaissance Masterpieces

 The walls of the Vatican are filled with some of the Renaissance’s most famous and important artwork, not least the ceiling of the Sistine Chapel.

 One fresco, however, perfectly captures the Classical spirit of the age.
 ‘The School of Athens’ by Raphael shows the great thinkers of the ancient world, from geographers to mathematicians, philosophers to rulers.
-In the centre stand Plato and Aristotle, who represent the pinnacle of Classical understanding and knowledge.
-The artist has also managed to capture an accurate perspective, so that the scene seems three-dimensional.
+In the center stand Plato and Aristotle, who represent the pinnacle of Classical understanding and knowledge.
+The artist has also managed to capture an accurate perspective so that the scene seems three-dimensional.

 4. Leonardo da Vinci, Salvator Mundi

-The masterpiece is perhaps best known for breaking the world record for the most expensive painting sold at public auction, when it was purchased in 2017 for $450.3 million.
-Much of its value stems from the importance of its creator to Renaissance art, engineering, science and architecture.
+The masterpiece is perhaps best known for breaking the world record for the most expensive painting sold at a public auction when it was purchased in 2017 for $450.3 million.
+Much of its value stems from the importance of its creator to Renaissance art, engineering, science, and architecture.

 3. Filippo Brunelleschi, The Cupola of the Cathedral of Santa Maria del Fiore